How Many Rails Are in Your Model Train Set?

 It's very important to get both sides of the base of the rail into the joiner properly.
 It's a common mistake to get only one side of the rail into the joiner; this causes the rails to be misaligned.
 Misaligned rails can derail your train.

 When building a basic oval, we usually assemble the curved pieces of my track first to make two 180 degree semi-circles.
 Then we add the straight tracks to complete the oval.

 Hook up Your Power Pack

 Connect your power pack to the feeder track using the cable provided.
 Different manufacturers use different connectors; your instruction sheet will show the proper way to make the connection for your set.

-Before plugging the power pack into an electric outlet make sure that the throttle is set to zero ("stop" on the power pack in the photo) and that there is nothing laying across the rails.
+Before plugging the power pack into an electric outlet make sure that the throttle is set to zero or "stop" on the power pack, and that there is nothing laying across the rails.

 Understand Your Short Circuit Protection

 Anything metal lying across the rails will cause an electrical short circuit.
 If your locomotive derails, its wheels can also cause a short circuit.
 Depending on the type of power pack you have this will either trip a circuit breaker or cause the power pack to emit some kind of short circuit signal.
 Before you can continue running, you have to clear the short circuit from the rails.
 You may also have to reset a circuit breaker on your power pack.